-Gene or location Risk marker Your markers 3 Odds ratio Source PSCA Α GG 1.0 Nature Genetics, 2008
+Gene or location Risk marker Your markers Odds ratio Source PSCA Α GG 1.0 Nature Genetics, 2008

 Navigenics tests for a common marker associated with stomach cancer.
 Much less common is a single-gene mutation that can lead to hereditary diffuse stomach cancer, a rare form for which Navigenics does not test.
-If you answer "yes" to any of the questions below, you should consult your physician, who may refer you to a genetic counselor.
+If you answer "yes" to any of the questions below, you should consult a Genetic Counselor.